vikaskurapatibat/DDP/README.md

 Reason why the square droplet isn't moving even when the accelerations are there.
 Solved, they were moving with low accelerations.

+Need to rerun the square droplet problem with the modified parameters once again.